simonrsantana/sparse-implicit-processes/README.md

 <img src="figures/heteroc_IPs.png" alt="Changes in the position of the inducing points depending on the epoch in the training procedure - heterocedastic data" width="500"/>

 **BIMODAL DATA**
+As before, strong preferences in location for the implicit points cannot be seen neither here or in the heterocedastic case.
 <img src="figures/bimodal_IPs.png" alt="Changes in the position of the inducing points depending on the epoch in the training procedure - bimodal data" width="500"/>

 The shape of the prior can be exploited here, which remains to be carefully looked at.